 - Cultural Fest.
 Despite the simple name this festival is held in Townsville since 1994.
 It is believed to be the biggest of its kind in Australia.

 - Laura Aboriginal Dance and Cultural Festival, a biennial three-day gathering dedicated to celebrating local dance and arts from across the Cape York region (far north Queensland).
 During the festival elders pass on the stories and meaning behind the dances and songs to the next generation.
-The festival was established in the early 1980s .
+The festival was first celebrated in 1994.

 - Stylin' Up is "Australia's largest Indigenous youth hip-hop/RnB and cultural festival" .
 Set in Brisbane, it started in 2001 and features many cultural and community activities alongside the music.
 An extensive workshop program keeps the young engaged.
 See www.stylinup.com.au.

 - Blak Nite, Carclew

 - Spirit Festival, Adelaide, is a two-day event and South Australia's only dedicated celebration of Aboriginal and Torres Strait Islander arts, culture and sport.